Domestic Violence Prevention: Methods And Resources

 Having a safety plan in place when you need it might save your life.
 Your safety plan is a practical plan tailored to you and your unique circumstances.
 Its purpose is to help you stay safe while in the relationship, when getting ready to leave it, and after you've left.

 You can call or chat with the National Domestic Violence Hotline for help with creating your own individualized safety plan.
-They're known for understanding how to prevent domestic violence when possible and what to do if it happens.
+They're known for understanding how to prevent domestic violence when possible and what to do in the event it happens.
 Here are some of the types of things you might include in a safety plan:

 - Identifying safe places to hide or go to in times of crisis